 Alexander D. Greene joined the Board of Directors of GP Natural Resource Partners LLC in March 2019.
-Mr. Greene brings extensive corporate finance and private equity experience to his role on the Board, with more than 35 years investing in businesses where operational improvement and strategic guidance were primary drivers of value creation and as a financial advisor to large and mid-cap companies, boards of directors and other constituencies in complex leveraged finance, merger and acquisition and recapitalization transactions.
-Mr. Greene is a director of Ambac Financial Group, Inc., Element Fleet Management Corp. and is Chairman of the Board of USA Truck, Inc. In addition, Mr. Greene recently served as Chairman of the Board of Modular Space Corporation prior to its sale to Williams Scotsman in 2018.
-From 2005 to 2014 he was a Managing Partner and head of U.S. Private Equity at Brookfield Asset Management, a global asset management company.
+Mr. Greene brings extensive corporate finance and private equity experience to his role on the Board, with 40 years working with and investing in businesses where operational improvement and strategic guidance were primary drivers of value creation and as a financial advisor to large and mid-cap companies, boards of directors and other constituencies in complex leveraged finance, merger and acquisition and recapitalization transactions.
+Mr. Greene is a director of Element Fleet Management Corp. and is Chairman of the Board of USA Truck, Inc. From 2005 to 2014 he was a Managing Partner and head of U.S. Private Equity at Brookfield Asset Management, a global asset management company.
 Prior to Brookfield, Mr. Greene was a Managing Director and co-head of Carlyle Strategic Partners, a private equity fund, and a Managing Director and investment banker at Wasserstein Perella & Co. and Whitman Heffernan Rhein & Co.
 Mr. Greene is a volunteer firefighter and president of the Armonk Independent Fire Company and serves on the Budget and Finance Advisory Committee for the Town of North Castle, New York.
 Mr. Greene has been designated to serve as a director of GP Natural Resource Partners LLC by Blackstone Tactical Opportunities, pursuant to its right to designate a director to the Board of Directors of GP Natural Resource Partners LLC.

 S. Reed Morian joined the Board of Directors of GP Natural Resource Partners LLC in 2002.
 Mr. Morian has vast executive business experience having served as Chairman and Chief Executive Officer of several companies since the early 1980s and serving on the board of other companies.
 Mr. Morian has served as a member of the Board of Directors of the general partner of Western Pocahontas Properties Limited Partnership since 1986, New Gauley Coal Corporation since 1992 and the general partner of Great Northern Properties Limited Partnership since 1992.
-Mr. Morian also serves on the Board of Managers of Premium Resources, LLC since 2006.
+Mr. Morian also serves on the Board of Managers of Pocahontas Royalties, LLC.
 Mr. Morian worked for Dixie Chemical Company from 1971 to 2006 and served as its Chairman and Chief Executive Officer from 1981 to 2006.
 He has also served as Chairman, Chief Executive Officer and President of DX Holding Company since 1989.
 He formerly served on the Board of Directors for the Federal Reserve Bank of Dallas-Houston Branch from April 2003 until December 2008 and as a Director of Prosperity Bancshares, Inc. from March 2005 until April 2009.
+He is currently serving on the Board of Directors of Gulf Capital Bank in Houston.

 Paul B. Murphy, Jr. joined the Board of Directors of GP Natural Resource Partners LLC in March 2018.
 Mr. Murphy is the Chairman and Chief Executive Officer and a Director of Cadence Bancorporation and Chairman of Cadence Bank, N.A.
 He has served at Cadence and its predecessors since December 2009.
-Cadence is a \$17 billion bank holding company headquartered in Houston and it is traded on the NYSE (CADE).
+Cadence is a \$18 billion bank holding company headquartered in Houston and it is traded on the NYSE (CADE).
 Previously, Mr. Murphy spent 20 years at Amegy Bank of Texas, helping to steer that institution from \$75 million in assets and a single location to assets of \$11 billion and 85 banking centers at the time of his departure as the Chief Executive Officer and a Director in 2009.
 Mr. Murphy is an advocate of the community and is a board member of Oceaneering International, Inc., Hope and Healing Center and Institute, Houston Hispanic Chamber of Commerce, and the City of Houston Complete Advisory Board.